What is the coolest thing made in Colorado? Contest winner announced - NewsBreak

 The SunSpring Hybrid purification system by Innovative Water Technologies, manufactured in Rocky Ford, has won a competition to be declared the Coolest Thing Made in Colorado, the Colorado Chamber of Commerce announced Thursday.

 A nomination period for the inaugural competition opened Aug.
-1; this month, 10 finalists were announced.
+1; early this month, 10 finalists were announced.

 The SunSpring Hybrid system, a portable solar- and wind-powered, self-contained microbiological water purification system, provides safe drinking water for U.S. water systems and developing communities around the world.